robertovillarejo/kukulkan-ide/README.md

 # Theia & Xtext Example

-A Theia Application with an Xtext-based Language Server extension.
+A Theia Application with an Xtext-based Language Server extension for the Kukulkan DSL.

 ## Build and Run

 Build the language server
 ```
-  cd xtext-dsl-language-server &&
+  cd mx.infotec.dads.kukulkan.parent &&
   ./gradlew shadowJar &&
   cd ..
 ```